johngodlee/pypodd/README.md

 # pypodd

-## Grab podcasts from csv of rss feeds
+## Grab podcasts from csv of RSS feeds

-* Run with `./pypodd.py`
+* Run by navigating to directory containing this file and run with `./pypodd.py`
-* Edit variables at top of `pypodd.py`
+* Edit variables at top of `pypodd.py` to customise system locations
 	* `destDir` defines the location that downloads should be saved to
 	* `subsLoc` defines the location of the file which holds rss feeds

-* The file holding rss feeds should look like this:
+* The file holding RSS feeds should look like this:

 ```
 URL, Name of Podcast